rust-lang/book/src/ch17-05-traits-for-async.md

 ```

 When we read this error message carefully, it not only tells us that we need to
-pin the values but also us why pinning is required.
+pin the values, but also tells us why pinning is required.
 The `trpl::join_all`
 function returns a struct called `JoinAll`.
-That struct in turn is generic over
+That struct, in turn, is generic
-a type `F`, which is constrained to implement the `Future` trait.
+over a type `F`, which is constrained to implement the `Future` trait.
 Finally,
 directly awaiting a Future requires that the future in question implement the
 `Unpin` trait.
 That’s a lot!
 But we can understand it, if we dive a little
 further into how the `Future` type actually works, in particular around